pirstov/TSOHA-discussionForum/README.md

 # TSOHA-discussionForum
-Repository for the database application course arranged by Helsinki University.
+Repository for the database application course arranged by University of Helsinki.
 The application is intended to provide a discussion forum, of which the theme is still under consideraiton.

 The target is to implement at least the properties listed below.
 1. The user can create an account and log in.